mdipierro/web2py-cordova/README.md

 This app provides an example of a scaffold app based on:

 - web2py (for serverside logic, database abstraction, and auth)
+- jquery.js
+- sugar.js (for date, throttling, debounce, etc)
-- vue.js (for single page rsponsive app)
+- vue.js (for single page responsive app)
 - whoosh (for full text search)
 - stupid.css (for style)